Darío Herrera (referee)

-Refereeing
+National career

 Born in Andacollo, Neuquén, Herrera made his debut as a referee in 2013, leading the match between Colón and Vélez Sarsfield.
 He is a member of the SADRA (the trade union of professional referees in Argentina).
 Herrera came under scrutiny in 2013, when during a season's match between San Lorenzo de Almagro and River Plate, he made player Julio Buffarini take a second change at a penalty kick because of an alleged advancement by goalkeeper Marcelo Barovero.

 Appearances in the Superclásico

-Herrera refereed two matches of Argentina's derby (Superclásico) between Boca Juniors and River Plate.
+As of May 2026, Herrera has refereed seven matches of Argentina's derby (Superclásico) between Boca Juniors and River Plate.
 In May 2015, both teams faced each other in the round of 16 of the 2015 Copa Libertadores, and Herrera was appointed to oversee the second leg, which was played at the Bombonera Stadium.
 It was his first Superclásico, and it was also his debut in international competitions.
 The match was suspended at halftime due to an attack by a Boca Juniors' supporter towards the visiting players as they were about to return to the field for the second half.

 At local tournaments, Herrera was appointed and then formally assigned in September 2015 (he shared the nomination with Fernando Rapallini) to be in charge of officiating in the second Superclásico of the year.
-The match ended in a 0-1 victory for Boca Juniors at the Estadio Monumental.
+The match ended in a 0–1 victory for Boca Juniors at the Estadio Monumental.

+In April 2026, Herrera refereed his seventh Superclásico, where he was assisted by Juan Pablo Belatti and Pablo González, while Héctor Paletta officiated as VAR.
+During the last minutes of the match, River Plate player Lucas Martínez Quarta fell in the penalty area after a contact with Lautaro Blanco.
+Herrera did not sanction the foul upon being assured by VAR Héctor Paletta, with both receiving heavy criticism afterward.
+Martínez Quarta ironically asked Herrera if he was going to the World Cup, suggesting Herrera's bad performances for the tournament.

 Other derbies

-Herrera has also officiated in other clásicos, such as a 2025 Rosario derby between Newell's Old Boys and Rosario Central, or less prominent clásicos at two Supercopa Argentina finals: the 2015 victory of San Lorenzo over Boca and the 2019 River Plate 5-0 victory over Racing Club.
+Herrera has also officiated in other clásicos, such as a 2025 Rosario derby between Newell's Old Boys and Rosario Central, or less prominent clásicos at two Supercopa Argentina finals: the 2015 victory of San Lorenzo over Boca and the 2019 River Plate 5–0 victory over Racing Club.